bng94/discord-features-handler/README.md

 This add a new function to a string object where you can make all the first letter of a word in that object, capitalize.

 ### unhandledRejection
+> :warning:  **May not catch every cases and bot can still crash!**
+If error is caught repetitively it can causes the bot to crash.

 This handles and console.log any unhandled errors.
 Which are methods that are missing .catch(e) and causes to crashes the bot.
 This function prevent the  crash and handles it.

-> :warning:  **May not catch every cases and bot can still crash!**
-With some test cases the bot still crashes and shuts down.

 ```js
 process.on("unhandledRejection", (e) => {